jacobmr/teslatracker/readme.md

 ---

 **Questions?**
-Open an issue on GitHub or email jacob@reider.us
+Open an issue on GitHub or email jacob@reider.usbrew install